cggh/panoptes/documentation/deployment.rst

 Build
 -----
 Copy 'config.py.example' to 'config.py'.
+Edit the file and specify the following components:
+ - MySQL setup (DBSRV, DBUSER, DBPASS).
+   NOTE: the login credentials used need to have sufficient privileges to perform alterations such as database creation.
-Edit the file for your MYSQL setup and specify a directory Panoptes can use for storing files.
+ - A directory Panoptes can use for storing files (BASEDIR, see further).
-Note that changes in 'config.py' are only used on build, so you will need to rebuild if they change.
+ - A directory that will contain the source data files (SOURCEDATADIR, see further) Note that changes in 'config.py' are used on build, so you will need to rebuild if they change.

 To build run::